AdguardTeam/CodeGuidelines/C#.md

 **Single responsibility principle**

 Every module, class or method should have responsibility over a single part of the functionality provided by the software.
+For the more detailed description of the Single Responsibility Principle from Robert C. Martin follow the [link](https://8thlight.com/blog/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html).

 **Line length**